-As an Assistant Headteacher, pastoral leader and English teacher for 14 years, I was an experienced learning designer and trainer, creating and delivering engaging resources, lessons, workshops and training sessions for students, parents, staff, and governors in everything from how to use a comma, to A Level textual analysis, tracking student progress, how to write a great UCAS application and the latest safeguarding advice and guidance.
+As an Assistant Headteacher, pastoral leader and English teacher for 14 years, I created and delivered engaging lessons, workshops and training sessions for students, parents, staff, and governors in everything from how to use a comma, to A Level textual analysis, tracking student progress, how to write a great UCAS application and the latest safeguarding advice and guidance.

 That one conversation changed both my thinking and my next steps.